 Imagine a school where students love to be, where they look forward to class and are eager for challenges.
 Imagine a classroom where children care about and respect one another, where courtesy and compassion are the norm.
 You have found Seneca Academy’s elementary school program!
 Walk into our classrooms and you will see students actively engaged in meaningful learning activities, collaborating with their peers, and asking relevant questions in order to solve real-life problems.
 Seneca Academy students love coming to school because they are participants in the learning process, their thoughts and ideas are encouraged and validated, and they can interact with peers and adults in a safe, positive, productive environment.

 Seneca Academy has been authorized by the International Baccalaureate Organization as a World School offering the Primary Years Program.
 Through the IB PYP, we help students develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world.
 Since 1998 our elementary program has provided an academically challenging, developmentally appropriate program for young students.
 In addition to authorization by the International Baccalaureate, Seneca Academy is approved by the Maryland State Department of Education and accredited by the Association of Independent Maryland and DC Schools (AIMS).

 The elementary curriculum at Seneca Academy is designed to teach students to think deeply, communicate effectively, and interact positively.
 To achieve these goals, we use an inquiry-based approach that engages students in every subject.
-Through inquiry, Seneca Academy students develop more than just foundational knowledge in reading, writing, math, science, social studies, Spanish, art, PE and music.
+Through inquiry, Seneca Academy students develop more than just foundational knowledge in reading, writing, math, science, social studies, Spanish, art, physical education, and music.
 They also develop skills and abilities that allow them to solve problems, think critically, make connections, plan, and organize their time and materials.